Using IAM Roles or Policies to Grant Access to DNS

-- Create IAM users for employees based on your enterprise's organizational structure.
-Each IAM user will have their own security credentials for accessing DNS resources.
+- Create IAM users for personnel based on your enterprise's organizational structure.
+Each IAM user has their own identity credentials for accessing DNS resources.

 - Grant users only the permissions required to perform a given task based on their job responsibilities.

-- Entrust another Huawei Cloud account or cloud service to perform efficient O&M on your DNS resources.
+- Entrust a Huawei Cloud account or a cloud service to perform efficient O&M on your DNS resources.

-Figure 1 shows the process of granting permissions.
+Figure 1 shows the process flow of role/policy-based authorization.

 Prerequisites